Model-oriented Graph Distances via Partially Ordered Sets: Background

 We follow \cite{zhao2025statistical} in defining causal models associated with DAGs and MPDAGs.
-Consider a causal system that generates observations of a random vector $X = (X_v: v \in \sV)$, which takes value in a product measurable space $\mathcal{X} \equiv \mathcal{X}_{\sV}$.
-Here we use notation $\mathcal{X}_I := \prod_{v \in \sI} \mathcal{X}_v$ for every $\sI \subseteq \sV$.
+Consider a causal system that underlies the observed factual random vector $X = (X_v: v \in \sV)$, which takes values in a product space $\mathcal{X} \equiv \mathcal{X}_{\sV}$ equipped with a suitable product $\sigma$-algebra.
+Here we use notation $\mathcal{X}_{\sI} := \prod_{v \in \sI} \mathcal{X}_v$ for every $\sI \subseteq \sV$.
 A causal model is a set of joint distributions of counterfactual variables as well as factual (i.e., observed) variables, both of which are part of the \emph{potential outcome schedule}:

-where $X_v(x_I)$ is the potential outcome of variable $v$ under the intervention that imposes value $x_I$ on $X_I$.
-In the special case when $I = \emptyset$, the margin $(X_v(\emptyset): v \in V)$ consists of all the factual variables, whose law is called the \emph{observed distribution}.
-The potential outcome schedule is a stochastic process that takes value in $\mathcal{X}^{\prod_{I \subseteq V} \mathcal{X}_I}$, which can be equipped with a suitable $\sigma$-algebra to form a measurable space.
-We use $P$ to denote the law of $X(\cdot)$ (i.e., a probability measure over the measurable space).
-Similar to the definition of $\Mo$, we consider the ground causal model to be
+where $X_v(x_{\sI})$ is the potential outcome of variable $v$ under the intervention that imposes value $x_{\sI}$ on $X_{\sI}$.
+When $\sI = \sV$, we simply write $X_v(x_{\sV})$ as $X_v(x)$.
+In the special case when $\sI = \emptyset$, the margin $(X_v(\emptyset): v \in \sV)$ consists of all the factual variables, whose law is called the \emph{observed distribution}.
+The potential outcome schedule is a stochastic process that takes values in $\mathcal{X}^{\prod_{\sI \subseteq \sV} \mathcal{X}_{\sI}}$, which we assume is equipped with a suitable $\sigma$-algebra to form a measurable space.
+We use $P$ to denote the law of $X(\cdot)$, i.e., a probability measure on the measurable space.
+We assume $P$ admits regular conditional probability distributions that appear in the following definition; see \citet[Theorem 8.5]{kallenberg2021foundations} for regularity conditions on the measurable space for ensuring so.
+Similar to the definition of $\Mo$, we define the ground causal model to be those distributions that maintain \emph{consistency}: